Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and

 \section{Abstract}

-Graph matching involves combinatorial optimization based on edge-to-edge affinity matrix, which can be generally formulated as Lawler’s Quadratic Assignment Problem (QAP).
-This paper presents a QAP network directly learning with the affinity matrix (equivalently the association graph) whereby the matching problem is translated into a vertex classification task.
+Graph matching involves combinatorial optimization based on edge-to-edge affinity matrix, which can be generally formulated as Lawler\textquotesingle s Quadratic Assignment Problem (QAP).
+This paper presents a QAP network directly learning with the affinity matrix (equivalently the association graph) whereby the matching problem is translated into a constrained vertex classification task.
 The association graph is learned by an embedding network for vertex classification, followed by Sinkhorn normalization and a cross-entropy loss for end-to-end learning.
-We further improve the embedding model on association graph by introducing Sinkhorn based constraint, and dummy nodes to deal with outliers.
-To our best knowledge, this is the first network to directly learn with the general Lawler’s QAP.
-In contrast, state-of-the-art deep matching methods~\cite{ZanfirCVPR18,WangICCV19,ZhangICCV19} focus on the learning of node and edge features in two graphs respectively.
+We further improve the embedding model on association graph by introducing Sinkhorn based matching-aware constraint, as well as dummy nodes to deal with unequal sizes of graphs.
+To our best knowledge, this is one of the first network to directly learn with the general Lawler\textquotesingle s QAP.
+In contrast, recent deep matching methods focus on the learning of node/edge features in two graphs respectively.
 We also show how to extend our network to hypergraph matching, and matching of multiple graphs.
-Experimental results on both synthetic graphs and real-world images show our method outperforms.
-For pure QAP tasks on synthetic data and QAPLIB, our method can perform competitively and even surpass state-of-the-art graph matching and QAP solvers with notable less time cost.
+Experimental results on both synthetic graphs and real-world images show its effectiveness.
+For pure QAP tasks on synthetic data and QAPLIB benchmark, our method can perform competitively and even surpass state-of-the-art graph matching and QAP solvers with notable less time cost.
 We provide a project homepage at \href{http://thinklab.sjtu.edu.cn/project/NGM/index.html}{http://thinklab.sjtu.edu.cn/project/NGM/index.html}.